Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Prospective experiments and future experimental facilities

 At the Hadron Experimental Facility in J-PARC, a high-momentum beamline that delivers a 30~GeV primary proton beam was recently constructed.
 In addition, this beamline will be upgraded to a secondary beamline that delivers 2-20~GeV/c positive and negative $\pi$/$K$/$p$ beams ($\pi$20 beam line).
 Using these high-momentum hadron beams, GPDs measurements are being considered~\cite{Tomida_MENU2023}.
 Theoretical investigations were carried out for the $p+p\to p+\pi+B$~\cite{PhysRevD.80.074003}, $\pi^- + p \to \gamma + \gamma + n$~\cite{PhysRevD.109.074023} and $\pi^- + p \to \mu^+ + \mu^- + n$~\cite{BERGER2001265,GOLOSKOKOV2015323,DY_PRD2016,PhysRevD.109.074023} reactions.
 The $p+p\to p+\pi+B$ and $\pi^- + p \to \gamma + \gamma + n$ reactions can access the $x$-dependence and the ERBL region of the GPDs.
 Measurements at J-PARC can complement data from lepton machines.

-Moreover, the backward peak of the cross-sections for the reactions $\pi^- + p \to \gamma^* + n$ and $\pi^- + p \to J/\psi + n$, which are both observable as $\pi^- + p \to \mu^+ + \mu^- + n$, should also be analyzed at J-PARC to probe the factorization of $\pi \to N$ TDAs in these time-reversed channels~\cite{Pire:2016gut,Pire:2022kwu} with respect to those accessed in electroproduction experiments.
+Moreover, the backward peak of the cross sections for the reactions $\pi^- + p \to \gamma^* + n$ and $\pi^- + p \to J/\psi + n$, which are both observable as $\pi^- + p \to \mu^+ + \mu^- + n$, should also be analyzed at J-PARC to probe the factorization of $\pi \to N$ TDAs in these time-reversed channels~\cite{Pire:2016gut,Pire:2022kwu} with respect to those accessed in electroproduction experiments.